 - The teenage characters heavily act awkwardly and as if they were oddballs; something several movies about teenagers suffer from.

-- A.X.L. is supposed to be a dog, hence his resemblance to one, yet neither looks nor sounds anything like an actual dog; in fact, he more or less resembles what can only be described as a deformed version of Megatron from Transformers (and yes, you can see his teeth all the time, making it uncanny), and sometimes he makes weird noises not even robots would make, in fact, the noises he makes sounds extremely broken.
+- A.X.L. is supposed to be a dog, hence his resemblance to one, yet neither looks nor sounds anything like an actual dog; in fact, he more or less resembles what can only be described as a deformed version of Megatron from Transformers, and sometimes he makes weird noises not even robots would make, in fact, the noises he makes sounds extremely broken.

 - Part of his design has his teeth be shown all the time, which appears to be rather uncanny.

 - A.X.L. was only made because... "people kill people"; yep, this machine was only made just so more people would be killed.